ployt0/nginx_log_parser/README.md

 I provided tests/access.log for testing.
 It was curated using the simplest of nginx configurations.
 I anonymised it as best I could because I can't prove 99% of the addresses were bots.

+I guess the point of these functions is to aggregate data for graphing.
+It has been a while since I wrote these.
+There are probably better solutions already.